jeka-dev/jeka-ide-intellij/README.md

 * An embedded version of Jeka : you don't have to install Jeka on your machine to use it !
 * Jeka project creation from scratch
 * Sync .iml files with Jeka command classes
+* right-side tool panel to explore commands and options on a given project
 * Buttons to run/debug command methods directly from editor (similarly to @Test methods)
 * Register automatically RunConfiguration while launching run/debug commands

 Roadmap :

-* provide tree base collapsable output
+* provide tree base collapsable console output
 * Maven module auto-completion within Java Editor for `JkDependencies` API
-* right-side tool panel to explore commands and options on a given project

 # Where to download ?